fermyon/developer/content/spin/rust-components.md

 }
 ```

-The above example requires some additional configuration.
-Specifically, enabling the Spin SDK's optional `json` feature (from v1.2.0 onwards) and adding Serde's optional `derive` feature in the `dependencies` section of the application's `Cargo.toml` file:
+To use the `get_json` and `set_json` helpers, you must enable the Spin SDK's optional `json` feature in your `Cargo.toml` file.
+To make your objects serialisable, you will also need a reference to `serde`; the example above also requires Serde's `derive` feature.
+The relevant `Cargo.toml` entries look like this:

 ```
 [dependencies]